kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 Shippable does not support any kind of autodetection of your project.
 In fact it will just refuse to run if you don't have a custom configuration file in your project.
 I have already written [why I consider this a bad practice](https://zeroturnaround.com/rebellabs/9-features-you-need-to-demand-from-a-hosted-continuous-integration-service/).
-This file should be optional (CircleCI achieves this beautifully for example)
+This file should be optional (see CircleCI and BuddyWorks for examples).

 ![Shippable error](../../assets/ci-comparison/shippable/yml-required.png)

-So in order to play along I had to make several commits into my repository until [my configuration](http://docs.shippable.com/ci/shippableyml/) was correct.
+In order to play along I had to make several commits into my repository until [my configuration](http://docs.shippable.com/ci/shippableyml/) was correct.
 This was a very time-consuming process because there is no way of knowing if Shippable will accept your yml file before hand.
 You need to commit each of your changes and make a build.
 Naturally, my repository was now full or trivial commits with minor adjustments.
 Sad but true.